HONDA CBR125R (2011 - 2019) Review

 EngineNext up: Reliability

 Let’s face it; a restricted 125cc machine is going to receive abuse.
 Constant full throttle in an attempt to move along with the traffic will be met with heavy gearbox use, but Honda’s little lump has proved to be a reliable unit.
 It’s modern by way of fuel injection and water cooling and that’s all you need to worry about with basic checks of oil and coolant level along with the usual warranty service schedule.
 Power-wise it’s bang on the power-to-weight allowance and lacks initial get up and go – it’s a job to stay ahead of traffic from the lights.
-And what about the Honda CBR125R top speed?
+And what about the Honda CBR 125 top speed?
 It’ll struggle to maintain 70mph but 60mph isn’t a problem.
-Ride with a sensible head and the CBR 125 R can return 60+mpg.

 Reliability & build qualityNext up: Value